The wreck of the Rena in historical context

 Fortunately, no.

 Apart from the Mikhail Lermontov, only three large overseas ships have come ashore in New Zealand in the last 30 years.
-All three bulk carriers, the Pacific Charger (Wellington 1981), Jody F Millennium (Gisborne 2002) and the Tai Ping (Bluff 2002) were successfully refloated.
+All three bulk carriers, the Pacific Charger (Wellington, 1981), Jody F Millennium (Gisborne, 2002) and Tai Ping (Bluff, 2002) were successfully refloated.

-Better charts, radar and now GPS have made our coasts much safer than in colonial days when passengers and crews could die in their hundreds.
+Better charts, radar and more recently GPS have made our coasts much safer than they were in colonial days, when passengers and crewmen could die in their hundreds.

 Read more: